top of page

 1) Preliminary Junior Evaluation

-2) Mid-Year Junior Evaluation (Sent to the family)
+2) Mid-Year Junior Evaluation (sent to the family)

-When we receive first-semester grades in the 11th grade, we update our evaluation and transcript and send a copy to the parents to let you know what the student lacks to meet graduation requirements.
-That gives you a year and a half to make any necessary changes.
+After we receive first-semester grades in the junior year (11th grade), we update our evaluation and send a copy to the parents informing them of what the student lacks to graduate.
+Typically, this will allow the family a year and a half in which to make any necessary changes, additions, or adjustments necessary to finish all requirements and to accomplish graduation on schedule.

 3) Initial Senior Evaluation